 10 things you need to know about doing business in Qatar

-Qatar has recently signalled its intention to revamp its mandatory health insurance scheme, by issuing a new law due to take effect in May 2022.
+Qatar signalled its intention to revamp its mandatory health insurance scheme, by issuing a new law which came into effect in May 2022.
 The new compulsory health insurance scheme will apply to all expatriates and visitors to Qatar.
 The new scheme will replace an earlier scheme (SEHA) which was disbanded in 2015.
 In this article, we consider how the new scheme will operate, what this means for employers and the insurance market in Qatar, and the implications for non-registered foreign health insurers operating in the region.

 The Law and impending Implementing Regulations are expected to develop the health sector in Qatar to alleviate the pressure imposed on it by its largely expatriate population.

-The introduction of the Law comes at a time when Qatar is preparing to host the 2022 World Cup and will see a huge influx of visitors.
+The introduction of the Law comes at a time when Qatar was preparing to host the 2022 World Cup and anticipating a huge influx of visitors.
 National insurance companies in Qatar are positioned well to capitalise on the momentum.

-The Ministry of Public Health (‘MOPH’) announced that the new mandatory health insurance system will be implemented for all non-Qatari nationals living in and visitors to Qatar.
+MOPH announced that the new mandatory health insurance system will be implemented for all non-Qatari nationals living in and visitors to Qatar.
 The new system was promulgated under Law No. 22 of 2021 regulating the health services in Qatar (the 'Law').
 The Law was published in Qatar's official Gazette on 4 November 2021 and repeals all former laws governing health services.
-The Law will take effect on 4 May 2022, six months from the date of the publication in the official Gazette.
+The Law took effect on 4 May 2022, six months from the date of its publication in the official Gazette.

 The announcement of the Law introduces a number of significant changes to the current health insurance system in Qatar: